-1. The permittee is responsible for the quality and accuracy of all data required under this permit.
+- 2. The Permittee shall estimate the flow that occurs at BBD-1 when samples are taken in accordance with Part II.A.1. - 3.
+The Permittee is responsible for the quality and accuracy of all data required under this permit.